DSU-DefSec/DWAYNE-INATOR-5000/README.md

 verbose = true # show more info to competitors

 delay = 20               # delay (seconds) between checks (>0) (default 60)
                          # note: the "real" max delay will be timeout+delay+jitter
 jitter = 3               # jitter (seconds) between rounds (0<jitter<delay)
 timeout = 5              # check timeout (must be smaller than delay-jitter)

-slathreshold = 6         # how many checks before incurring SLA violation slapoints = 13           # how many points is an SLA penalty (default sla_threshold * 2)
+servicepoints = 10       # how many points each up check is worth slathreshold = 6         # how many checks before incurring SLA violation slapoints = 13           # how many points is an SLA penalty (default slathreshold * 2)

-darkmode = true          # an alternative dark mode stylesheet no_passwords = false     # disables password change requests. makes all services anonymous
+timezone = "America\Rainy_River" # timezone you want to use

-easypcr = true           # allow easy password changes disableinfopage = false  # disable the "info" page on the nav header
+nopasswords = false      # disables password change requests. makes all services anonymous easypcr = true           # allow easy password changes disableinfopage = false  # disable the "info" page on the nav header